This is article #32 out of 50 in The Startup Marketing Playbook.

-When we establish a weekly cadence of content marketing, our goal is to launch a new “offer” (i.e. piece of content like ebook or webinar) once per week.
-Each week, we distribute that content by sending an HTML email to our list of leads.
+When you establish a weekly cadence of content marketing, your goal is to launch a new “offer” (i.e. piece of content like ebook or webinar) once per week.
+Each week, you distribute that content by sending an HTML email to your lead list.
 These emails have graphics and call to action buttons, but the design has to be incredibly simple.
-For today’s post, we are going to focus on HTML emails.
+In this post, we are going to focus on HTML emails.
 Let’s dig in:

 When my team first launched our marketing campaigns, we experimented with many email formats, ultimately landing on one that looks like this:

-Each email is structured the same way with a set of components that varies for each campaign.
-The design and content change, but each email contains the same components:
+Each email is structured the same way with a set of components that vary for each campaign.
+The design and content change, but each email contains the same elements:

 The top header is what catches the lead’s attention and ultimately determines if they are going to continue reading the email.
-Our design team creates each header from scratch to graphically depict the content offer in the email.
+Your design team creates each header from scratch to graphically depict the content offer in the email.
 It’s important that this header has text that is easy to read, and graphics that pop out to catch the eye.

 The first paragraph of each email is the “tl;dr” (too long, didn’t read) of what the content offer is all about.
 It plainly states that the lead is invited to watch a webinar or download an ebook.

 Bulleted value props

-If the lead wants to learn more about the offer, we add details about the value they get (i.e. what they will learn) by taking the content offer.
+If the lead wants to learn more about the offer, you add details about the value they get (i.e. what they will learn) by taking the content offer.
 This is always done in bullet points so it is easy to quickly digest.